Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 - Employers must offer additional hours to existing part-time workers before hiring new employees.
 This includes contract and agency workers.

-- Employers are required to keep employee schedule and payroll records for four years.
+- Companies are required to keep employee schedule and payroll records for four years.

 New Hampshire Senate Bill 416